 It’s rarely a good sign when a high-concept popcorn pic top-lining a proven B.O. performer gets dumped into release during the dog days of August.
 And, “Zoom” lives down to the worst expectations.
-This tepid comicbookish comedy should zip through its theatrical run faster than a speeding bullet.
+Released Aug.
+11 with a minimum of hoopla and no press preview screenings, this tepid comicbookish comedy should zip through its theatrical run faster than a speeding bullet.
 It likely won’t perform much more superheroically in ancillary venues.

 After his sharply satirical performance in “Galaxy Quest,” Tim Allen might seem perfect for the lead in another semi-spoofy sci-fi misadventure.
 But the actor merely goes through the motions here as Jack Shepard, a has-been superhero who hung up his cape after his similarly powerful brother went over to the dark side.
 The under-achieving “Zoom” resembles nothing so much as a subpar episode of a failed Disney Channel teleseries.

 In his heyday, Jack was Captain Zoom, a superspeedy sprinter admiringly described as “faster than Quicksilver, the Flash and Superman combined.”
 He was first among equals in Team Zenith, a dream team of superheroes assembled for a top-secret government project led by hard-ass Gen. Larraby (Rip Torn) and klutzy Dr. Grant (Chevy Chase).

 But when Team Zenith was “enhanced” with massive doses of gamma radiation, the sonic-blasting Concussion (Kevin Zegers) devolved into villainy.
 After a big brawl, Concussion was zapped into another dimension — but not before decimating Team Zenith.
 Jack, the sole survivor, allegedly lost his powers and opted for early retirement.